MicrosoftDocs/win32/desktop-src/search/-search-iitempreviewerext-processtransformcommand.md

 ---
-Description: Permits processing of a transformation command encountered in a preview template. ms.assetid: 0b81b780-8bd1-4667-a0a1-65319f209603
+description: Permits processing of a transformation command encountered in a preview template. ms.assetid: 0b81b780-8bd1-4667-a0a1-65319f209603
 title: IItemPreviewerExt::ProcessTransformCommand method
 ms.topic: reference